surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

 }
 ```

-why didn’t we get the result via collect?
-We have some logic there, we need to identify the duplicates, the value of the map is count of employee names.
-Let’s see the final results.
+Why didn't we obtain the result using 'collect'?
+Our logic involves identifying duplicates, where the map's value represents the count of employee names.
+Now, let's proceed to examine the final results.

 ```java
 private static String findMostRepeatingNameInCompany(Company company) {